-The Next Waves of Health Mission will be May 6 to May 14 of Spring 2017.
+The Next Waves of Health Mission will be November 2017.

 Our wonderful volunteers have just returned from another successful Mission.
 Please enjoy just a few of the images of our volunteers working hard to provide medical care to the patients of the Dominican Republic.
 More to come soon!

 Medical Mission to Dajabon and Restauracion completed of Spring 2016.
 Over 2000 patients seen and treated, reading glasses dispensed to patients over 40, all children and young women given vitamins and first responders trained.
 Thank you to all volunteers, our sponsors and partners..
 A special thanks to the Metz family of Dajabon for their hospitality and logistical skill.
 Next Mission will be November 2016.

 Our 7th Annual Benefit Dinner for the Waves of Health on March 5, 2016 was a success.
 We thank you all for your hard work and constant support to make this organization what it is today.
 We would like to recognize all of our award recipients for their dedication to the success of Waves of Health and would like to congratulate Jessica Barbosa, APN on being our Volunteer of the Year and Cecilia Bara-Saharig on being our Humanitarian of the Year.